 Why is an SBOM important?

-From a security perspective, SBOMs matter because they help organizations ensure that the software they use is up-to-date and patched against known vulnerabilities.
+From a security perspective, SBOMs matter because they help organizations ensure that the software they use is up-to-date and patched against known security vulnerabilities.
 Businesses can also use an SBOM to identify applications that place them at risk because they are subject to a known security flaw that has not yet been fixed.

 In addition, the licensing information included in SBOMs can help businesses ensure that they comply with licensing requirements when using software.
 For example, an open source library that a software vendor incorporates into an application it sells may include licensing terms mandating that the original authors of the library receive attribution within documentation related to the library.
 With an SBOM, an organization that uses the library would know to include attribution information within its documentation.